NatashaMitchko/nerve/README.md

 * Make it mobile-friendlier
     * This app is about taking photos - nowhere here do I attempt to interface with a phone's camera
 * Host the images somewhere
-    * I'm currently just saving the images to the images folder in the static directory of this project - bad!
+    * I'm currently just saving the images to the images folder in the static directory of this project - not good!
 * Loading bar - MOAR FEEDBACK FOR THE USER
     * The API calls in this app take forever, a loading bar would make this user experience a little better
 * Send feedback & Report a problem